UofSSpaceTeam/robocluster/docs/source/intro.rst

 - Subscribe to a broadcasted message and call a function when that message is published.
 - Send data directly to another virtual device on the network.
 - Request data from another virtual device on the network.
-- Serial USB devices can participate in the network.

 In robotics software, you frequently need some task to be ran periodically, so Robocluster provides a method to schedule tasks at regular intervals.